Design can be art. Design can be aesthetics. Design is so simple, that’s why it is so complicated.

 3. Adobe XD

 Adobe is considered royalty when it comes to mobile app design software, so it was impossible to exclude them from this list.
-Adobe XD offers vector-based tools for creating interactions and dynamic elements that bring prototypes and mockups to life- along with an interface that’s familiar to anyone who has used other Adobe products.
+Adobe XD offers vector-based tools for creating interactive elements and dynamic elements that bring prototypes and mockups to life- along with an interface that’s familiar to anyone who has used other Adobe products.
 This, along with real-time collaboration, makes it a go-to for many mobile app UI designers.

 Developer: Adobe Systems

 Pricing: Free.
 Paid plans start at $9.99 per month.